 A framework to extend or modify the default business processes of IOM based on events.

-The invoice creation is a process that must be configured.
+Invoice or credit note creation is a process that must be configured.
 By default, after the initial setup of IOM, there is no configuration that uses invoicing events.
-Using the IOM Business Process Configuration Framework and the IOM Event Framework, it is possible to configure the time at which business process and process task generate invoices and credit notes.
+Using the IOM Business Process Configuration Framework and the IOM Event Framework, it is possible to configure the time at which business process and process tasks generate invoices and credit notes.
 For business processes where the creation of an invoice can be useful, see Possible Processes for Invoicing Events.

-The following model gives an overview of the processes for which creating invoices and credit memos can be useful.
-This overview represents three business processes, starting with the Order Business Process of IOM.
-Exemplary several customization points of the business process are marked which show where invoices can be created within the Order Business Process (e.g., at order received or order approved) and Order-Dispatch Business Process (e.g., at dispatch received or dispatch successfully processed).
-Furthermore, by default, the creation of credit notes can be configured at return received or return successfully processed within the Order-Return Business Process.
+The following diagram gives an overview of the processes for which creating invoices and credit memos can be useful.
+The overview represents three business processes, starting with the Order Business Process.
+Exemplary several customization points of the business process are marked which show where invoices can be created within the Order Business Process (e.g., at order received or order approved) and Dispatch Business Process (e.g., at dispatch received or dispatch successfully processed).
+Furthermore, by default, the creation of credit notes can be configured at return received or return successfully processed within the Return Business Process.

-Using the IOM it is important to recognize the difference between invoicing process and invoice document generation.
-While invoicing involves calculating, checking processes, generating invoice numbers and many validation processes (see Invoicing Process), the generation process takes care of the actual creation of an invoice or credit note document.
+First, it is important to recognize the difference between invoicing process and invoice document generation.
+While invoicing involves calculating, checking processes, generating invoice numbers, and many validation processes (see Invoicing Process), the generation process takes care of the actual creation of an invoice or credit note document.

-As shown in the diagram above, the XSLT processor takes a XML source document and a XSLT stylesheet.
+As shown in the diagram above, the XSLT processor takes an XML source document and an XSLT stylesheet.
 The XSLT processor loads the source XML document and starts processing from the root node.
 It finds the templates that match each node and processes them as described in the templates.
-The processor processes child elements recursively, continues until the processor returns to the root element and there are no more templates to be processed (see Invoice Document Templates).
+The processor processes child elements recursively continue until the processor returns to the root element and there are no more templates to be processed (see Concept - IOM Invoice and Credit Note Generation#Invoice Document Templates).

 Stylesheets are used to visually design the message content of invoices or credit notes.
 To create an XSL, different rules must be followed (e.g., XSLT namespace, template rules, etc.).

-The stylesheet consists of set of templates.
+The stylesheet consists of a set of templates.
 Each of these templates is applied so that the elements of the source XML can be processed.
-Please note that the XSLT stylesheet maps block elements and inline elements in source element to formatting objects.
+Please note that the XSLT stylesheet maps block elements and inline elements in the source element to format objects.

 The <fo:root> element of the XSLT is the root (top) node for the XSL-FO document.
 The children of the <fo:root> object are a single <fo:layout-master-set> object (which holds all masters used in the document), an optional <fo:declarations> object, and one or more <fo:page-sequence> objects.